joaopalmeiro/memcached.github.io/content/userguide/usecases.md

 When you fetch an object and it has passed the soft timeout, you can pick any method that agrees with you to re-cache it:

  * Do a "lock" as noted above.
-If you fail to aquire the lock, return the old cached item.
+If you fail to acquire the lock, return the old cached item.
 Lock winner recaches.
  * Also store a "hard" timeout, or just assume the hard timeout is soft timeout + a value.
 Randomly decide if you want to recache, and increase the odds of recaching the value the older the item is.
- * Dispatch an asyncronous job to recache the object.
+ * Dispatch an asynchronous job to recache the object.
  * etc.

 The cache object can still go away for many reasons (server restart, LRU, eviction, etc).
 Use this as mitigation but not your only line of defense.